 Rustin Thompson’s first book, Get Close: Lean Team Documentary Filmmaking is now available through publisher Oxford University Press, on Amazon, and can be ordered through your favorite independent bookstore.
 Watch a book trailer here.
 His latest documentary, My Mother Was Here, was an official selection of the 2019 Sebastopol Documentary Film Festival and winner of the Audience Award for Best Documentary at the Tacoma Film Festival.
+His current work-in-progress is an essay documentary, Slow Revolution.
 Learn more at rustinthompson.com.

 Ann Hedreen is working on her second memoir, titled The Observant Doubter.
 Her first book, Her Beautiful Brain (She Writes Press), is available wherever books are sold.
 You can read Ann’s blog at The Restless Nest.